znamlab/multi_padlock_design/README.md

 - You need all files from mRNA_Prot ending with .rna.fna.gz
 - Download Ensembl mouse/human CDS and cDNA sequences from `https://ftp.ensembl.org/pub/release-115/fasta/`
 - You need the files ending in .all.fa.gz from the cds and cdna subfolders
+- If using Ensembl, also download the gencode annotations from https://ftp.ebi.ac.uk/pub/databases/gencode/
+- You need the gencode.v*.basic.annotation.gtf.gz file from the respective species' latest release
 - Unzip all the .gz files
 - Place these files into subfolders called `refseq` and `ensembl`